Raven-biosciences/chemX_docs/docs/tutorial.md

 ## Using the model for screening

-**When you have selected a model you would like to use for screening simply go to *Actions > Add Favorite Model*.The model and its metadata is now stored under My Models in the left-hand side navigation panel and chemX will remember the featurizer to use when applying it and how the target paramater was transformed during modelling.**
+**When you have selected a model you would like to use for screening simply go to *Workflow > Save Favorite Model*.The model and its metadata is now stored under My Models in the left-hand side navigation panel and ChemX will remember the featurizer to use when applying it and how the target paramater was transformed during modelling.**

 **To upload a screening library, simply go to *Screening Libraries* in the left-hand side navigation panel and click *UPLOAD*.
 When uploaded, you can assess the molecules at *Screening Libraries > YourLibraryName* by clicking *Molecules* in the top bar analogously to when you upload a dataset for modelling.**